shining-cat/everyday_kt/TO_DO_LIST.md

   - [x] include implementation AndroidLibraries.lifecycle_viewmodel_ktx and switch every mainScope.launch { ... ioscope.async{...}.await} to viewModelScope.launch{ ...withContext(Dispatchers.IO){..}}, and remove all appDispatchers
   - [x] fix tests broken by sessionPreset division into dedicated types: createSessionPresetUsecase, UpdateSessionPresetUsecase, RewardRepositoryImpl, SessionPresetRepositoryImpl, SessionPresetRepositoryImpl
   - [x] fix test in HomeViewModelTest not passing when running the whole jacoco testing gradle task, but passing individually
-  - [ ] tests on
+  - [x] tests on
      - [x] HomeViewModel
      - [x] SplashScreenViewModel
-         - [-] AbstractSessionPresetViewModel => no, test concrete methods of this abstract class inside each of its concrete implementation, this will ensure that the end-of-the-line implementation is tested
+     - [x] AbstractSessionPresetViewModel => no, test concrete methods of this abstract class inside each of its concrete implementation, this will ensure that the end-of-the-line implementation is tested
          - [x] AudioFreeSessionPresetViewModel
-         - [ ] AudioSessionPresetViewModel
+         - [x] AudioSessionPresetViewModel
-         - [ ] TimedFreeSessionPresetViewModel
+         - [x] TimedFreeSessionPresetViewModel
-         - [ ] TimedSessionPresetViewModel
+         - [x] TimedSessionPresetViewModel
-  - [ ] update gradle files, eventually switch to dsl
-  - [ ] prevent buildconfig generation for all modules except App: https://medium.com/dipien/stop-generating-the-buildconfig-on-your-android-modules-7d82dd7f20f1
-  - [ ] move from livedata used as events to recommended observable objects now available in kotlin (SingleLiveEvent) or even move completely from livedata to StateFlow + ShareFlow?
   - [ ] find a way to animate hide/show "add session preset" fab when scroll detected, show again on release
-  - [ ] add language setting to allow change without following the OS language

 ### launch session
   - [ ] launchSessionUseCase (SessionViewModel) => don't know yet how to do this: need something capable of running in the background whatever happens to process